OXID-eSales/paypal-checkout-documentation/configuration.rst

   If you make payments with your credit card in sandbox mode, your credit card will :emphasis:`not` be charged.
 Google will replace your real credit card number with a sample credit card number.

+  If necessary, check whether Google Pay is active.
+For more information, see :ref:`paypal-sandbox:Checking Google Pay and Apple Pay activation`.

 |procedure|

 We describe the registration process (onboarding) using a sandbox account as an example.
 The live process is analogous.